iotaledger/iota-wiki/docs/learn/wallets/firefly-wallet.md

 You can change both your PIN and password under “Security” found in the settings of your dashboard.

 ### Can I reuse an address?
-I know that this was always a problem in Trinity...
+I know that this was always a problem in Trinity.

 Yes, you can reuse an address in Firefly due to the EdDSA reusable address format.